 What We Don’t Like About Opera VPN

 So what is it that we don’t like about Opera VPN in this review?
 To be honest, we already talked about it all in this Opera VPN test.
-We like how good Opera Browser looks but everything else is just atrocious if I’m being brutally honest.
+We like how good Opera Browser looks but everything else is a bit underwhelming, at least when compared to “real” VPNs.

 How Do Other People Rate Opera VPN?